BruceWangyq/build-ai-template/README_EN.md

 - **🚀 Out-of-the-Box**: A complete AI application solution, no need to start from scratch.
 - **🔧 Highly Customizable**: Modular design for easy extension and customization of features.
-- **🌍 Multi-platform Support**: Integrates with mainstream AI platforms like OpenAI, Dify, FastGPT, Coze.
+- **🌍 Multi-platform Support**: Integrates with mainstream AI platforms like OpenAI, Dify, FastGPT, and Coze.
 - **📱 Modern Interface**: Beautiful responsive design based on Shadcn UI.
 - **🔒 Enterprise-grade Security**: Comprehensive user authentication and permission management.
 - **📊 Data Insights**: Detailed usage statistics and an admin dashboard.